life-itself/tao/governance/v1/README.md

 We are continuing to think about this, especially as we set up the charity.

-## What decisions are the remit of The Board, and what decisions are the remit of the Voting Pioneers?
+## What decisions are the remit of The Board, and what decisions are the remit of the Voting Shareholders?

-Plan is voting pioneers would control things like allocations to projects from projects fund.
+Plan is voting shareholders would control things like allocations to projects from projects fund.

-At present, given the early stage of Life Itself we are operating a bit like Damanhur at the start where they had much more executive direction and we similarly incline to more authority to the board.
+At present, given the early stage of AET we are operating a bit like Damanhur at the start where they had much more executive direction and we similarly incline to more authority to the board.

 ## What about other self-development conditions for board members?